kunxin-chor/sctp05-mongo/03-basics-of-express/readme.md

 NPM => Node Package Manager
 * Package: A third party library of source code that adds new functonality or feature
 * Why do we need NPM?
 Encourage code reuse.

+## nodemon
+* Nodemon watches all the files for changes and when a change is detected, it restarts server ==> "hot loading" `npm install -g nodemon`